sam2829/project-3-0s-and-Xs/README.md

 Once the user selects a grid position the computer will then select a random grid position, this will continue until there has been a declared winner or a tie.

 User must select a number between 1 and 9 and once that has not been selected previously by the user or computer.

+## Design

+To help me design and creat the code for this game, I built a flow chart to help understand how I wanted the game to work and what i needed to do to make the game work.